execas/execas.github.io/_posts/2019-04-18-the-elf-file-format-3.md

 Since a section header is 64 bytes, that corresponds to 4 lines of hexdump output.

 The first 4 lines are 0 (the asteriks hides three lines consisting of zeroes).
-This is the NULL DFVDFV.
-All entries are 0.
+All ELF files have a section header in index 0 of the section header table with all entries set to zero.

 <div class="term">
 00001908  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|